Jarrett Patterson

-Jarrett Patterson (born September 1, 1999) is an American professional football center for the Houston Texans of the National Football League (NFL).
+Jarrett Alexander Patterson (born September 1, 1999) is an American professional football center for the San Francisco 49ers of the National Football League (NFL).
 He played college football for the Notre Dame Fighting Irish.

 Early life

 Patterson was born in Miami, Florida.
 He grew up in Laguna Hills, California and attended Mission Viejo High School.
 He committed to play football at Notre Dame.

 College career

 In Patterson's collegiate career he played in 48 games, playing 3,099 snaps.
 In his career he never allowed a sack and only allowed 5 quarterback hits.
 His best season occurred in 2021 where he played in all 13 games, totalling 918 snaps, 11 quarterback hurries, 1 quarterback hit and no sacks, In 2020 he was named third team all-Atlantic Coast Conference.